Message (Mongol800 album): Weekly charts

+Year-end charts

 Chiisana Koi no Uta

 "A Small Love Song" became popular and has seen various cover applications in multimedia.
 It is used as an insert song of Operation Love, and also for the soundtrack of Teasing Master Takagi-san.
-More recently, a cover sung by Manaka Iwami acts as the ending of The Angel Next Door Spoils Me Rotten.
+It has been used various animes, for example, a cover sung by Manaka Iwami acts as the ending of The Angel Next Door Spoils Me Rotten.

+"Chiisana Koi no Uta" has become a very popular karaoke song in Japan.
+It has been covered by more than 60 artists.